jush/SimpleSpyware/README.md

-# SimpleSpyware - BlackHatEuropeDemo December 2019
+# SimpleSpyware - Black HatEurope 2019 - Demo App

 This repo contains a demonstration spyware app.
 The app shows how Androids foreground services can be used to collect user data.
 More technical information can be found within the presentation slides and the whitepaper.